sxyazi/go-collection/README.md

   </details>

-- Contains: Checks if the slice contains the specified element
+- `Contains` checks if the slice contains the specified element

   <details>
   <summary>Examples</summary>